e0ipso/entity_process_callback/README.md

  --ids=12,56
  drush epc node entity_save                This will re-save all the articles.
  --bundles=article
+ drush epc node entity_save                This will re-save all the articles asynchronously --bundles=article --queue                 (putting the save operations into a queue).

 Arguments:
  entity-type                               Process all the entities of this type.